Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

     Long Term Molecular Sensors
     Water Purification

-Their work reaches more into the realm of molecular engineering, but if there were a way to merge the two technologies, you could automate the synthesis of these compounds by using bacteria.
+Their work reaches more into the realm of molecular engineering, but if there were a way to merge the two technologies, by automating the synthesis of these compounds by using bacteria.

 Further, if we could use Cas9 to encode genetic factors that will biologically synthesize these Spiroligomers in vivo and have them spontaneously carry out their given purpose, automated personally tailored therapeutic treatments may be possible.

 This would open an entirely new methodology in synthetic biology.

-*